arangodb/python-arango/docs/cursor.rst

     # Delete the cursor from the server
     cursor.close()

-Refer to the :ref:`Cursor` class for more details.
+Refer to :ref:`Cursor` class for more details.